Saturday, January 22, 2011

 He would manage the Twins from 1986 to 2001, also managing the 1991 World Series winner and the 2001 team that signaled the rebound of the franchise.

-Not bad for a manager that Twins owner Carl Pohlad "
+Not bad for a manager that Twins owner Carl Pohlad "isn't exactly wild about."

 This was the John the Baptist "Prepare ye the way" moment of the Hot Stove months.
 After breaking down what teams need and what their holes are, the Future Stars give me a nice healthy guide of can't miss players who will dominate the next season.